rohitaga/Spaces-Location-Analytics/README.md

 ## Deployment

-This app is deployed on Streamlit Cloud.
-For local deployment
+This app is deployed on the Streamlit Cloud.
+For Local deployment, install the necessary Python packages using pip.
+It's recommended to do this in a virtual environment.